RandomRedLtd/trups-public/README.md

     <img src="assets/6.png" width="1280">
 </p>

-Finally, if the inference was successful result will be displayed:
+Finally, if the inference was successful, the result will be displayed:

 <p align="center" width="100%">
     <img src="assets/7.png" width="1280">